Ifesola/Ifesola/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity and cloud computing, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Information Technology has led me to develop a passion for cybersecurity and cloud computing, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an Analyst.

 ## Skills